seasketch/maldives-nearshore-reports/README.md

 ## Reference Notes

-This project uses data management [option ?](https://github.com/seasketch/geoprocessing/wiki/Tutorials#link-project-data)

-Data is sourced from the following locations: Box-Box/GIS/Waitt/Maldives_Blue_Prosperity/
+Data is sourced from the following locations: GIS/Waitt/Maldives_Blue_Prosperity/

-* ?